by Vlad Ungureanu

 - "Personality, IQ, and Lifetime Earnings", Miriam Gensowski, 2014

-In our next article, get a detailed look at psychographic segmentation:
+In our next article, get a detailed look at psychographic and individual preferences:

 Psychographics and Individual Preferences